- Practice Areas

 The United States of America, with a population of 327 million people, has not seen a grand scale halting of society like we see today with the Coronavirus or “COVID-19” pandemic.
 Information and news stories are constantly developing as governments, businesses, and people are forced to combat what has become termed a “war” against “an invisible enemy.”
 While so much is uncertain and unknown, the world’s leading experts, medical professionals, and scientists make clear: everyone needs to take the necessary precautions to fight the spread of the Coronavirus, or face the dire consequences of mass infection, overcrowding at medical facilities, and high rates of grave illness and death.
 The Coronavirus pandemic will affect all of our lives, including our access to health services, employment, relationships, and wellbeing.

 Fortunately, our legal system is built to withstand all developments in society, including the Coronavirus.
 The law grants every person legal rights and lawyers are here to enforce those legal protections.
 The new Coronavirus or COVID-19 pandemic may affect your legal rights in many ways that you did not think about before.
 Gomez Trial Attorneys is a team of personal injury lawyers that has been fighting for the rights of harmed clients successfully over the past two decades.
 Our law firm is dedicated to delivering cutting edge representation for our clients.
-Below is an overview of issues relating to how the Coronavirus may affect your legal rights, and how Gomez Trial Attorneys is ready and able to represent you for any type of harm or loss that you suffer.
+Below is an overview of issues relating to how the Coronavirus may affect your legal rights, and how the Coronavirus lawyers at Gomez Trial Attorneys is ready and able to represent you for any type of harm or loss that you suffer.
 If you or a close one has been harmed, to schedule an initial consultation as soon as possible to discuss your case and how the Gomez Trial Attorneys can get you the results you need.

 The Coronavirus pandemic is now a major global health threat.
 The spread of COVID-19 has been rapid, with most of the world’s countries now reporting at least one case.
 Several countries, including China, South Korea, Italy, Spain, France, and the U.K. have ordered complete lockdowns where citizens are not allowed to go outside unless they are going out to get basic necessities.
 States across America are following suit, including California, New York, and Illinois.
 The world experts consider two fundamental strategies to combat Coronavirus: Suppression and Mitigation.